swcarpentry/python-novice-inflammation/_episodes/02-numpy.md

 ![Per-patient maximum inflammation is computed row-wise across all columns using numpy.max(data, axis=1).
 Per-day average inflammation is computed column-wise across all rows using numpy.mean(data, axis=0).](../fig/python-operations-across-axes.png)

+Please note: If we want the average of one column, we move along all rows (right image).
+The row index is the first one, so with Python starting a index 0, in NumPy we move along axis = 0.
+If we want the average of one row, we move along all columns.
+Column index is the second one one, so with the 0-offset we move along axis = 1.

 To support this functionality, most array functions allow us to specify the axis we want to work on.